 Who’d play me in a biopic: Edward Norton

 Twenty years ago, Erica Mason left a successful career running a multimillion-dollar record label to attend law school.
-Today, she is a nationally recognized employment law partner whose prior business experience helps her defend clients in federal court litigation or advise executive leadership teams on how to protect their three biggest assets: employees, company culture, and brand reputation.
-In 2019, Mason joined Akerman LLP’s newly minted Atlanta office, where she leads a diverse, multilingual team that assists clients with everything from labor and employment law issues to routine HR advice to class actions.
+Today she is a nationally recognized employment law partner whose business experience helps her defend clients in federal court litigation or advise executive leadership teams on how to protect their three biggest assets: employees, company culture, and brand reputation.
+In 2019, Mason joined Akerman’s newly minted Atlanta office, where she leads a diverse, multilingual team that assists clients with everything from employment law issues to routine HR advice to class actions.
 Clients range from start-ups to Fortune 100 companies.
-Mason has also received numerous awards recognizing her pro bono and community service, including her tenure as president of the Hispanic National Bar Association.
+Her pro bono and community service have included her tenure as president of the Hispanic National Bar Association.

 Education: Georgia State University, University of Pennsylvania Law School (JD)